-Students wishing to transfer credit to Waubonsee from other accredited colleges and/or universities should follow the procedures described on page 167 for new full-time and/or degree-seeking students.
+Students wishing to transfer credit to Waubonsee from other accredited colleges and/or universities should follow the procedures described on page 163 for new full-time, financial aid and/or degree or certificate-seeking students.
 They should also:

-- Submit official transcripts from all previous regionallyaccredited colleges and/or universities to Registration and Records. - Once you have an X-number and can log in to mywcc, complete the online Transcript Evaluation Request Form (TERF) located in the Student Forms section of the mywcc Student Tab.
+- Submit official transcripts from all previous regionallyaccredited colleges and/or universities to Registration and Records. - 2.
+Once these students have an X-number and can log in to mywcc, they should complete the online Transcript Evaluation Request Form (TERF) located in the Student Forms section of the mywcc Student Tab.